l50/ansible-burp_extensions/README.md

 # ansible-burp_extensions
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

-Ansible role to install Burp extensions.
+Ansible playbook to install Burp extensions.

 In case you've stumbled across this project, it's my first Ansible role so try not to judge too harshly.
 Consider it a work in progress, and let